Influences on Faculty Uptake from a Faculty Learning Community: Methodology

 \subsection{Case Selection}

-We chose to explore the experiences of three Fellows: Ron, Charlie, and Molly.
-We chose these cases based on our informal understanding of their attitudes toward 3DL and the Fellowship.
+We chose to explore the experiences of three physics Fellows: Ron, Charlie, and Molly.
+We chose to focus on physics Fellows because our physics expertise would lend itself to understanding the design of physics classroom materials as well as the physical and cultural contexts that our Fellows participate in.
+We also chose these cases based on our informal understanding of their attitudes toward 3DL and the Fellowship.
 Our cases encompass a range of attitudes.
-Our first fellow Ron is excited about 3DL, our second fellow Charlie feels skeptical about it, and our final fellow Molly is familiar with 3DL as she already uses principles of 3DL in her teaching.
+Our first Fellow Ron was excited about 3DL, our second Fellow Charlie felt skeptical about it, and our final Fellow Molly was familiar with 3DL as she already uses principles of 3DL in her teaching.
 Our cases are also composed of faculty with different levels of experience teaching and teach in different classroom formats.
-Finally, these cases also use a range of different tools and resources that affect the way that they participate in different categories of PR\&A. A more comprehensive background of each of the Fellows can be found in Table~\ref{tab:cases}.
+Finally, these Fellows also use a range of different tools and resources that affect the way that they participate in different categories of PR\&A. A more comprehensive background of each of the Fellows can be found in Table~\ref{tab:cases}.